-- I. The Board may issue a professional service contract where applicable, at any time to a teacher, provided such teacher has previously held a continuing contract or a professional service contract of a continuing nature in the same or another district within the state and has been assessed in his/her current contractual status.
-There shall be no additional designated waiting period restrictions.
-If a teacher is not recommended for such a contract where applicable under this provision, s/he shall be given the reason(s), in writing, if s/he requests the same in writing. - J. Every teacher shall provide to the Employment Services Department a valid Florida or District teaching certificate, or evidence of having qualified and applied for one within 40 duty days following initial employment, except as provided by Florida Statutes.
-The Board shall notify each new employee of this requirement upon employment.
-It shall be the responsibility of the teacher to maintain a current valid certificate.
-Each teacher shall ensure that a copy of his/her current valid certificate is on file in the Employment Services Department. - K. Any recommendation for reappointment of an annual contract teacher, or any recommendation for professional services contract, shall be conditioned upon the teacher presenting a valid certificate or providing evidence of having qualified and applied for one by June 30.
-By October 1, the Employment Services Department shall notify, in writing, each teacher whose certificate is expiring at the end of that school year. - L. A teacher who qualified for a certificate on the basis of non-academic preparation shall be entitled to contractual rights and privileges granted other teachers holding an equivalent certificate, however, such teacher may not be assigned to render instruction to students in an academic class or program. - M. For purposes of this Contract, the standard vocational certificate shall be equivalent to the certificate held by a teacher with a bachelor's degree; the advanced vocational certificate shall be equivalent to the master's degree. - N. The Board shall provide a record of in-service points earned for certificate extension to each teacher at least twice during each school year.
+- 5. A reasonable period of time, not less than six weeks from the written statement required above, shall be provided for correcting deficiencies.
+This time period may be extended and shall be specified in writing. - 6.
+At the end of the time period provided, a formal evaluation of the employee's performance shall be made. - 7.
+In extreme cases, an immediate formal evaluation of an employee's performance may be made provided that the employee shall be notified in writing of the reasons for this action and be provided reasonable opportunity to discuss the basis for the action.
+Such action shall be taken only when there is direct evidence that an extreme emergency exists. - 8.
+In lieu of the Superintendent recommending dismissal for incompetency, an employee may be offered options to include, but not be limited to: alternative job evaluation and job retraining, other employment within the District for which the employee is qualified, early retirement, and assistance in seeking other employment.
+If accepted by the employee, during a mutually agreed upon period of transition, the employee shall continue to receive full salary and benefits. - K. A teacher who qualified for a certificate on the basis of non-academic preparation shall be entitled to contractual rights and privileges granted other teachers holding an equivalent certificate, however, such teacher may not be assigned to render instruction to students in an academic class or program. - L. For purposes of this Contract, the standard vocational certificate shall be equivalent to the certificate held by a teacher with a bachelor's degree; the advanced vocational certificate shall be equivalent to the master's degree. - M. The Board shall provide a record of in-service points earned for certificate extension to each teacher at least twice during each school year.
 A teacher may request in-service points for participation in training designed to enhance a teacher's competency.
 If the training has not been previously approved, the teacher may submit a written request to the Office of Training and Development for approval.
-The record shall include approved in-service courses, and when feasible, in-service hours earned but not approved for credit. - O. Teachers shall be informed of ESOL requirements and shall be provided opportunities to earn mandated ESOL endorsement through in-service programs.
+The record shall include approved in-service courses, and when feasible, in-service hours earned but not approved for credit. - N. Teachers shall be informed of ESOL requirements and shall be provided opportunities to earn mandated ESOL endorsement through in-service programs.
 Teachers whose certificates expire in the current year shall be given placement priority.
 In-service opportunities shall be afforded at a variety of times and locations.
 The district will provide several options of training for teachers required to take the 60 hour training.
 In the event that these non-ESOL teachers are required to take training in excess of 60 hours, the parties agree to meet to impact bargain this matter.

-- P. No employee shall be required to work nights or weekends or to accept assignments for which supplements are paid, as set forth in Appendix B, as a condition of employment except as specified elsewhere in this Contract. - Q. No teacher shall be required to supervise interns as a condition of employment. - R. A teacher shall not terminate his/her employment without first being released from his/her contract of employment with the Board. - S. The first ninety-seven (97) days of a teacher's initial contract are a probationary period.
-During the probationary period, the employee may be dismissed without cause or may resign from the contractual position without breach of contract as per Florida Statute 1012.33 (1)(b). - T. A PSC/CC teacher may be placed on performance probation for ninety (90) calendar days upon notice of unsatisfactory performance as per Florida Statute 1012.34 (d)(2)(a).
+- O. No employee shall be required to work nights or weekends or to accept assignments for which supplements are paid, as set forth in Appendix B, as a condition of employment except as specified elsewhere in this Contract. - P. No teacher shall be required to supervise interns as a condition of employment. - Q. A teacher shall not terminate his/her employment without first being released from his/her contract of employment with the Board. - R. A PSC/CC teacher shall be placed on performance probation for ninety (90) calendar days upon receipt of an overall unsatisfactory evaluation and notice of unsatisfactory performance as per Florida Statute 1012.34.